cantscript/SchoolAssembly/README.md

-## School Assembly: V2.0
+## School Assembly: V2.1

 **Renamed Project: Same tool, new name!**

 <img width="576" src="https://github.com/cantscript/SchoolAssembly/blob/main/Images/School%20Assembly%20Window.png">

-**Newly updated project which now uses a Configuration Profile to control the script!**
+App deployment/onboarding tool for macOS design for use Jamf School.
+School Assembly give's visual feedback to Admins or End User while installing applications on deployment of device.
 Admins no longer need to edit anything in the script for easier manipulation and ongoing maintenance

-App deployment/onboarding tool for macOS design for use Jamf School.
-School Assembly give's visual feedback to Admins or End User while installing applications on deployment of device

 ---